NerfJohn/Project-RISCII/docs/uPManual/README.md

 ### Core Controls (CCTRL) Registers

-The CCTRL registers provide various controls and statuses of the uP's core.
-Namely, the registers provide a place for the core to pause the uP and allow the user to enable a "stack overflow detector" tied to register 7 (ie R7) of the core's register file.
-The detector asserts an interrupt when R7 is less than the specified value.
+The CCTRL registers provide various controls and readings of the uP's core.
+Controls include interfaces for pausing and detecting stack overflow, whereas readings include copies of the current program counter (PC) and stack pointer (SP- equal to R7 in the core's register file).

-Read only versions of the program counter (PC) and stack pointer (SP- equal to R7) are also provided.
-They are accurate to the live values within in the core.
+The pause bit (active for value of 1) is primarily used by the core to continue pausing once the core itself has been paused, but can be used by software as well.
+When set, the JTAG or a power reset is required to clear the bit.

+Enabling the stack overflow detector (active for value of 1) compares the SP to a given setpoint.
+The OVF interrupt is asserted anytime SP is less than the setpoint (compared as uint16 values).
+Due to this, the OVF interrupt may be active for contiguous cycles.

-The CCTRL is still fully operational while the uP is in the PAUSED state.
+The CCTRL registers remain fully operational while the uP is in the PAUSED state.

 **_CCTRL_CTRL (SW Address = 0x8000, HW Address = 0xC000)_**